How to Add JavaScript and jQuery to WordPress

 Sometimes, the power of jQuery and JavaScript goes underutilized.
 Simply, inserting the WordPress JavaScript or jQuery into the header or footer is not enough !!
-It is equally important to know that how to properly add these scripts using wp_enqueue_script function.
+It is equally important to know how to properly add these scripts using the wp_enqueue_script function.
+WordPress developers use JavaScript and jQuery to create interactive elements on a web page and also ease the process of coding.
+Let’s find out how.

-Many of our readers have queries about this.
-As sometimes, users got conflicts due to improperly managed scripts, using swapped versions of jQuery or changing the order of script (jQuery) loading etc. So to avoid all these kind of problems here at TemplateToaster WordPress theme builder, learn the correct way to add JavaScript and jQuery to WordPress.
+Many of our readers have this query as well.
+As sometimes, users get conflicts due to improperly managed scripts, using swapped versions of jQuery or changing the order of script (jQuery) loading etc. So to avoid all these kinds of problems here at TemplateToaster WordPress theme builder, learn the correct way to add JavaScript and jQuery to WordPress.
+So in this post, we are going to discuss how to add JavaScript and jQuery to WordPress, why you need to do so, and more.

 How to Add JavaScript/jQuery to WordPress Pages or Posts?